ted-ncg/labs/07-dependency-injection.md

 ## Sample Data in Repository

-To "pre-load" some account data into the repository, copy the entire file [AccountDataLoader.java](https://github.com/ted-ncg/labs/blob/master/AccountDataLoader.java) into the `src` production code directory.
+To "pre-load" some account data into the repository, copy the entire file [AccountDataLoader.java](https://github.com/ted-ncg/labs/blob/master/AccountDataLoader.java) into the production code directory with the other classes.

 ## Updating REST Test